-2. Rating: The automatic transfer switch shall be rated for total system loads, including motor loads, LED lighting and plug loads.
-Transfer switch shall be rated for continuous operation in ambient temperatures of -40 degrees C (-104 degrees F) to +67 degrees C (142 degrees F).

-The switch shall have three operable poles as indicated with full rated neutral bus and shall have ampere ratings as shown on drawings.

-3. Construction: Transfer switch shall employ an actuator device that produces equal torque in both directions throughout the switching operation to ensure positive opening and closing.
+- b.
+Rating: The automatic transfer switch shall be rated for total system loads, including motor loads, electric discharge lamps, and tungsten filament loads (not to exceed 30 percent of switch rating).
+Transfer switches shall be rated for continuous operation in ambient temperatures of -40 degrees C (-104 degrees F) to +67 degrees C (142 degrees F).
+The switch shall have three or four operable poles as indicated with full rated neutral pole and shall have ampere ratings as shown on drawings. - 9.
+Construction: Transfer switch shall employ an actuator device that produces equal torque in both directions throughout the switching operation to ensure positive opening and closing.
 Transfer switch shall have a direct drive actuator (that does not use gears, cams, or pivoted rods); switch closing shall not rely on gravity, weights, or momentum for positive closing of either the normal or emergency contacts.
-Transfer switch using magnetic contactors or molded-case circuit breaker mechanisms as the switching devices are not acceptable as meeting this specification.
+Transfer switches using molded-case circuit breaker mechanisms as the switching devices are acceptable as meeting this specification.
+The transfer switch indicated on the drawings shall be UL Listed as service equipment.